Seven Disciplines of Abstinence — Letting go: (I Peter 2:11- putting off)

 - Witnessing –– Inviting others to believe on Christ.
 Jesus said, “As the Father has sent me – so send I you” (John 20:21; See also: Matthew 5:13-16; 28:19-20; Acts 1:8).

-- Spiritual maturity is the by-product of a spiritually disciplined life that is lived in constant dependence on God (Ephesians 6:10-12).
+Although we do not accomplish spiritual maturity in our own strength (because it is the work of the Holy Spirit– II Corinthians 3:18), we are not passive recipients of it.
+Spiritual maturity is the by-product of a spiritually disciplined life that is lived in constant dependence on God (Ephesians 6:10-12).